ERP Modules: Types, Features, Categories & Examples

 • It improves business reporting with the help of reporting features with real-time data.

-• It helps to eliminate the manual process and reduces errors done by the manual errors.
+• It helps to eliminate the manual process and reduces errors done by manual errors.
 Thus, it increases the efficiency and productivity of the business.

 • It provides better communication within the department as well as between the departments.
 Cooperation in the workplace also increases when there is a smooth flow of information.